Jarnomer/Hive42/libft/README.md

 ## General

-Passes all of the 42 testers successfully including Franzinette `strict`.
+Passes all of the 42 testers successfully, including Franzinette `strict`.

 Build as library 📚 thus each function is using each other when applicable.